SalientPharaoh/CoRider_CRUD/README.md

 Flask application that performs CRUD (Create, Read, Update, Delete) operations on a MongoDB database for a User resource using a REST API.
 The REST API endpoints should be accessible via HTTP requests.

-The test branch of the repository has the same application implemented using the object oriented programming concepts and Flask-Restful package.
+This test branch of the repository has the same application implemented using the object oriented programming concepts and Flask-Restful package.

 ---